shift-org/shift-docs/docs/TABLES.md

   - **tinytitle** string

-    event string used for the printed calendar. if not specified, manage_event.php slices the first 24 characters of the long title.
+    event string used for the printed calendar. if not specified, the manage_event endpoint slices the first 24 characters of the long title.

   - **audience** char